Last Updated on by

 Furthermore, Fingbox is not meant to compete with Eero, Starry, Luma, and other routers now available.
 It is designed to work alongside your current router to protect you from threats.

 However, it does offer features that only high-end routers would have, so it does give you the option to buy a more affordable router and then use Fingbox to unlock features that you would need to spend an extra hundred of dollars to have.

 Fingbox gives you a high level of information about your network as well as make it easy for you to troubleshoot slowdowns, connectivity problems and other network related troubles.
 It also helps protect yours from outside attacks.
-All that for only $119 (check this listing for the latest live prices)!
+All that for a good price (check this listing for the latest live prices)!

 Patrick Sinclair is a geek; make no mistake about that.
 He runs All Home Robotics in his spare time so he doesn’t have to think about his depressing cubicle and it gives him an excuse to buy expensive gadgets to review!